AriFordsham/GHCWiki/status/type-error-messages.md

 Ideas and suggestions for improving type error messages

 Here's the wiki page for it.
+(Alas with a different Trac tag; todo: combine.)

 - [Proposal/CustomTypeErrors](proposal/custom-type-errors)